‘American Horror Story’ Creator Ryan Murphy Talks Emotional Path For LGBT TV

 American Horror Story creator Ryan Murphy has laid a fiery path in his wake as he has all but taken over Hollywood and TV production.
-His long list of hits includes American Horror Story, American Crime Story, Glee, Nip/Tuck, Scream Queens and the most recent addition, Feud.
+His long list of hits includes American Horror Story, American Crime Story, Glee, Nip/Tuck, Scream Queens, and the most recent addition, Feud.

 But life was not always easy for Ryan Murphy and Hollywood did not always give him the benefit of the doubt, especially when he wanted to include major LGBT characters in his shows that would eventually lead to major ratings for the modern Hollywood TV king.